dantleech/blog/content/posts/2026/05-12-day-17/index.md

 _San Marco Hotel_

 My room was not ready so I got changed in the toilet and ordered a beer and a toasted sandwich and started writing this blog.
-Before the nice receptionist delivered me my room key and I showered, spent 30 minutes hand-washing my things and then napped for 30 minutes before embarking on a walk around Verona.
+The nice receptionist delivered me my room key and then I showered, spent 30 minutes hand-washing my things, napped for 30 minutes and then embarked on a walk around Verona.

 ![Camera/IMG_20260512_182137_881.jpg](202605111653-verona.jpg)
 _Here I am, in Verona.
 I'm the man behind the phone._